QuelleQim/Project-milstone-1-gym/gymREADME.md

 ## Existing Features

 Feature 1 - index.html (Homepage) > header: allows users to navigate throughout
-the website to the pages "Home", "Trainers", "Schedule & Prizing" and "Find us".
+the website to the pages "Home", "Trainers", "Schedule & Pricing" and "Find us".

 Feature 2 - index.html > section: allows users to take part of the owners vision of the company, qoutes from members and information about crossfix on a general level.